 In 1974, I took a bus to Montreal from a distant part of New England.
 At the time, I was a British citizen with alien status in the United States.
-In this excerpt from my unpublished memoir, Spiral to Edinburgh, I describe my encounter with Quebecois immigration agents at Canada’s southern border.
+Recent events at the United States’ southern border, though far more serious than mine at Canada’s, bring it to mind.
+In this excerpt from my unpublished memoir, Spiral to Edinburgh, I describe my encounter with Quebecois immigration agents.

 “And Monsieur, how long will you be staying in Canada?”